SciCompMod/memilio/cpp/models/sde_sir/README.md

 We assume simulations over short periods of time, so that the population size can be considered constant and birth as well as (natural) mortality rates can be ignored.

+Important note on the solution: The numerical integration method is a Euler-Maruyama which reuses the EulerIntegratorCore of MEmilio accordingly.
+The (re)use of other implemented integrators for ODEs is neither considered nor suggested at the moment.

 Below is an overview of the model architecture and its compartments.

 ![SIR_model](https://github.com/SciCompMod/memilio/assets/69154294/8da7f468-4561-45ae-8034-4b54ebf8efa5)